SunLabDev/wn-ssoprovider-plugin/README.md

 This plugin allows your website to act as an SSO Provider:
 - It will issue keys to the SSO Clients websites to access your userbase.
 - It will allow your users to login on the SSO Clients websites without creating an account.
-> Note: This plugin is intended to be used with [this SSO Client](https://github.com/sunlabdev/wn-ssoclient-plugin)
+> Note: This plugin is intended to be used along with [this SSO Client](https://github.com/sunlabdev/wn-ssoclient-plugin)

 ### Composer installation
 ```terminal